LaunchCodeEducation/data-analysis/src/appendices/git/stash.rst

 ::

    $ git stash
-   Saved working directory and index state WIP on master: 1da4892 Introduce render_template HEAD is now at 1da4892 Introduce render_template
+   Saved working directory and index state WIP on main: 1da4892 Introduce render_template HEAD is now at 1da4892 Introduce render_template

 Your message will differ, based on the most recent commit that you made